 Each of the main forklift components described above is important for the function and operation of a forklift fleet.
 If your forklifts aren’t supplied with quality components and parts, there is a much higher probability of equipment failure.
 Mechanical Power has the right relationships with the right manufacturers to always bring you the highest quality components and parts.
 With the right components sourced by a trusted company, the forklift and warehouse equipment you offer will be safely operational and up and running for many years to come.

 At Mechanical Power, we understand how important it is to ensure long-lasting, quality components for your forklifts to keep them working properly so your material movement operations run smoothly.
 The parts within many of these forklift components, including bearings, chains, gears, and pulleys may be difficult to find for your specific equipment.
 However, you can rely on our experts at Mechanical Power to source any of the parts you need for your forklift, whether you need a gear for a new engine design, a chain for the mast, or bearings for the wheels or steering system.
 We have built professional relationships with the world’s top suppliers & manufacturers to provide warehouse equipment product sourcing you can trust.
 We will save your company time and money navigating between the different manufacturers and procure quality parts for your forklift fleet.

 Contact Mechanical Power to learn more about our material movement product sourcing services.
 Mechanical Power is a professional supplier of forklift components and parts serving the Midwest including Chicago, IL and surrounding states.

-I have had the privilege of working with the global sourcing professionals at Mechanical Power for over 7 years.
-My responsibility is to set direction/vision and assemble the best possible team to execute the plan and thrill our customers.
-I am most proud of the current team that will provide great customer service for years to come.
+I have had the privilege of working with the professionals at Mechanical Power for over 7 years.
+My responsibility is to set direction/vision and assemble the best possible team to execute the plan and provide the best possible customer experience.
+I am proud of the current team that will provide great customer service for years to come.